 - More importantly, pest control deters spiders (and all insects) from entering your house.

 - If you do see a spider, just like me, DO NOT TOUCH IT!

-I know these videos aren’t from Australia or related to Australia in any way, but they are about spiders.
+I know this video isn’t from Australia or related to Australia in any way, but it is about spiders.
 I’m putting this one up simply because it is an amazing video.
 Here is that guy I mentioned who went into the Amazon…